- Pre NSR

-The MC21 now utilised the PGMIII ECU taken from the legendry RC30 superbike (only now being utilised in GP250 by official HRC NSR's incidentally!!), and coupled to throttle position and gear position sensors, controls both the timing of the RC Valves, air correctors and ignition advance to give outstanding low end tractability.
+The MC21 now utilised the PGM-III ECU (also being utilised in GP250 by official HRC factory NSR's).
+Coupled to throttle position & gear position sensors, the PGM-III controls the timing of the RC Valves, air correctors and ignition advance to give outstanding low end tractability.
 The PGM-III features a true 3D ignition and a different map for each cylinder.

-In keeping with their racer for the road image, the famous Gull-Arm rear swingarm was copied from the RS250 of Luca Cadalora, as was the frame design.
+In keeping with their racer for the road image, the famous Gull-Arm rear swingarm was copied from the factory NSR250 of Luca Cadalora, as was the frame design.
 Even the mounting point for a steering damper was kept in place!
-The body-styling was based on the 1988 and 1989 RS250's, with just a few basic concessions like lights and a rear pillion seat!!
+The body-styling was based on the 1989 HRC NSR250, with just a few basic concessions like lights and a rear pillion seat!!
 The rear wheel diameter was decreased from 18" to 17" and widened to 4.5" to run the latest tyre profiles and compounds.

 3 NSR250R colour schemes were released, the usual red & white and blue & white, along with a red and black model, and the R model became Japans best selling 250 2-stroke sports bike.
 To mark its success in the market and on the track, 2500 SP models were released in 1990, all in the Cabin Racing colours of red, white, silver and gold.
 Again, like the MC18R6K, they all had the gold Magtek wheels, adjustable suspension, and dry clutch.
 The MC21 also now featured a closer ratio gearbox with a taller 1st gear and an improved shift mechanism.